awsdocs/amazon-eks-user-guide/doc_source/migrate-stack.md

    default      standard-nodes   2019-05-01T22:26:58Z  1             4            3                    t3.medium         ami-05a71d034119ffc12
    ```

-1. Launch a new node group with `eksctl` with the following command, substituting the `<example values>` \(including `<>`\)with your own values\.
+1. Launch a new node group with `eksctl` with the following command, replacing the `<example values>` \(including `<>`\)with your own values\.
+The version number can't be later than your control plane's Kubernetes version and can't be more than two minor versions earlier than your control plane's Kubernetes version, though we recommend that you use the same version as your control plane\.
 If you plan to assign IAM roles to all of your Kubernetes service accounts so that pods only have the minimum permissions that they need, and no pods in the cluster require access to the Amazon EC2 instance metadata service \(IMDS\) for other reasons, such as retrieving the current Region, then we recommend blocking pod access to IMDS\.
 For more information, see [IAM roles for service accounts](iam-roles-for-service-accounts.md) and [Restricting access to the IMDS and Amazon EC2 instance profile credentials](best-practices-security.md#restrict-ec2-credential-access)\.
 If you want to block pod access to IMDS, then add the `--disable-pod-imds` option to the following command\.
 **Note**
 For more available flags and their descriptions, see [https://eksctl\.io/](https://eksctl.io/)\.